 Manufacturing records ((Ref.
 Fig. 8)) shall be kept up to the commencement of assembly logbooks, thus providing traceability from incoming inspection through fabrication, assembly, integration and test and provide the capability of tracing backwards to the items from which fabrication originated.
 Manufacturing records are not deliverable.
-Extracts from Logbooks will form part of the End Item Data Package (EIDP).
+Logbooks will form part of the Acceptance Data Package (ADP).